Hopperstad Stave Church: History

 The earliest existing historical records of the church date back to the year 1322, but the church was not new that year.
 The first church at Hopperstad was likely a small, wooden stave church that was built during the mid-11th century, possibly around the year 1060.
 This church was torn down and replaced with the present church during the early- to mid-12th century, possibly between the years 1130 and 1150.
 In 1982, archaeological evidence was found showing post holes for the large staves that support the idea of a previous church on the site.
 Again in 1997, a series of samples from the logs were collected for dendrochronological dating of the church.
 A total of seven samples produced an estimate for the construction ranging from 1034 to 1116 and resulted in no definite conclusion in the age of the church, however, this supports the idea that the materials from the old church were used in the construction of the present church.

+The medieval timbers of the church bear a significant number of graffiti, carved in runes.

 No records exist as to what the medieval church actually looked like.
 There are a variety of sketches showing a nave and chancel.
 The church did not undergo any major changes until the 1600s.
 At that time the nave was lengthened to the west, and a bell-tower was added above the new extension.
 To the east, a new section was added and built out of logs.
 A new vestibule to the south with its own entrance was also added.
 In 1723, the church was sold into private ownership at the Norwegian church auction so the King could pay off debts from the Great Northern War.

 The largest addition to the church came to the north with a log construction.
 This new part was named the "new church" (nykirken).
 The construction was finished during the 1700s (this area was torn down in around 1875).
 There are no known images of the interior from this time, but a story written by the priest Niels Dahl, who is assumed to have visited the church in 1824, describes the interior:

 In 1814, this church served as an election church (valgkirke).
 Together with more than 300 other parish churches across Norway, it was a polling station for elections to the 1814 Norwegian Constituent Assembly which wrote the Constitution of Norway.
 This was Norway's first national elections.
 Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet in Eidsvoll later that year.